D&D Attack Roll Roller (To Hit)

 • Transparent Math: Ability modifier, proficiency bonus, and magic bonuses are displayed separately so you can explain the roll to your Dungeon Master.

-• Critical Tracking: Natural 20 and natural 1 detection lights up automatically and is saved in the roll history.
+• Critical Tracking: Natural 20 critical hits and natural 1 automatic misses are detected automatically and saved in the roll history.

 • Target AC Check: Enter an armor class to see “Hit” or “Miss” feedback using your total attack roll.